JujaLabs/docs/architecture/teams_slackbot/readme.md

 For the [Teams](https://github.com/JujaLabs/docs/tree/master/architecture/teams) purposes we use slack chat ability.
 It calls "slash command".
 This commands starts with "/" symbol ( "/away" for example).
 Command must be one not empty word.
 It can have parameters ("/command param1 param2" for example).
-Slack lets developers to create commands, which refer to any endpoint of developers microservice.
+Slack lets developers to create commands, which refer to any endpoint of microservices.
 Slach commands support only POST method.

 ## Slack chat request example